Heri-tage/First_semester-Assignment/readme.md

-# This repository contains information about my Assignment, Assignment 1 & 2
+# This repository contains two Assignments given to me by my instructor at ALtSchool Africa